 How can exercise help work the pelvic floor to strengthened, but not too tight?

-CARLI: If the pelvic floor is too tight, you can exercise muscles around the pelvic floor to release the pelvic floor and not have to strengthen it any more to become even tighter.
+Carli: If the pelvic floor is too tight, you can exercise muscles around the pelvic floor to release the pelvic floor and not have to strengthen it any more to become even tighter.
 Or, you can use something like P.volve to hone in on this particular area.

-AMY: In general, women with hypertonic pelvic floor or PFD (pelvic floor dysfunction) should not be strengthening the pelvic floor.
+Dr. Amy: In general, women with hypertonic pelvic floor or PFD (pelvic floor dysfunction) should not be strengthening the pelvic floor.
 It’s like if you have a hamstring strain or pulled muscle you would not want to do a bunch of hamstring curls or strengthening as this could make it worse.
 However, movement and hip openers can help reduce tone in the pelvic floor and can reduce symptoms.
 P.volve's hip and pelvic recovery workouts would also be beneficial for this group.

 How long can I expect to see and feel my pelvic floor getting stronger?

-CARLI: It depends on the symptoms you experience as a result of your pelvic floor.
+Carli: It depends on the symptoms you experience as a result of your pelvic floor.
 From a sexual perspective, if you’re experiencing a stronger orgasm, or feeling like there’s less of an urge to pee before or after sex, if you’re able to feel more during sex, then you can maybe feel those changes.
 The most common one that I see is when a woman has increased core and pelvic floor strength, and has a stronger orgasm as a result of it.

-DR. AMY: It can take up to 6-8 weeks of consistent pelvic floor exercise to build muscle, but you may feel changes within a week or two of starting pelvic floor strengthening.
+Dr. Amy: It can take up to 6-8 weeks of consistent pelvic floor exercise to build muscle, but you may feel changes within a week or two of starting pelvic floor strengthening.
 The most important goal early on is to be able to understand and feel what you are doing so that you can do it correctly.
 Building a strong mind-body connection with your pelvic floor can help you engage these muscles correctly during larger body movements, but that takes practice.
 Starting by practicing isolated pelvic floor contractions while lying or sitting still helps build this connection and awareness.
 This can help you in situations where you might need some extra help from your pelvic floor, like coughing, sneezing or lifting.
 If you do these things mindfully and functionally, your body may eventually learn to do it automatically.

 You might notice your pelvic floor getting stronger and more flexible with improved incontinence, less heavy feeling in the perineum or vagina, easier bowel movements and better sensory awareness during sex.
 Pelvic floor strength can gradually increase over a long period of time, but smaller wins can come with immediate changes to your movements.

-LMSW, M.Ed., M.A., Ph.D.
+LMSW, M.Ed, M.A., Ph.D.
 Candidate in Clinical Sex Therapy

 Carli Blau is a Licensed Sex and Relationship Therapist who specializes in women’s health including infertility, endometriosis, and PCOS.
 She is certified in Maternal Mental Health, received her Master’s of Social Work from Columbia University, a Master of Education in Human Sexuality from Widener University, and is currently working on her Ph.D. in Clinical Sex Therapy studying infertility and sexual esteem in women trying to conceive.

-MEET DR. AMY
+DR. AMY HOOVER

 Dr. Amy Hoover is P.volve’s Doctor of Physical Therapy and the owner and operator of APHysio LLC, wellness practice that specializes in manual therapy, pre and post-natal care, pelvic floor disorders and more.
 Here at P.volve, she’s able to share her expertise directly with our community as it applies to the method and its impact on the body.